Vivaldi releases version 2.0 of its browser, featuring expanded customization and privacy tools

-Maverick browser developer Vivaldi released version 2.0 today as the company continues its quest to target users who crave a feature-backed web surfing tool that also offers greater privacy options.
+Maverick developer Vivaldi today released version 2.0 of its browser as the company continues its quest to target users who crave a feature-backed web surfing tool that also offers greater privacy options.

 Vivaldi was founded by Jon von Tetzchner, a former CEO of Opera who oversaw that company’s browser development for years.
-Since leaving several years ago, he believed that the trend toward leaner, simpler browsers was leaving behind a larger group of users who wanted more.
+Since leaving several years ago, he has seen leaner, simpler browsers leaving behind a larger group of users who wanted more.

 That led to the launch of Vivaldi 1.0 in 2016.
 The first version offered features such as tab stacks to help manage large numbers of open tabs, the ability to view multiple pages at the same time using tiles, notes to let users save excerpts of pages, and web panels that could be viewed via a sidebar.

 Since then, Vivaldi has been downloaded more than 1 million times.
-Yes, it’s puny compared to the more than 1 billion users of Google’s Chrome browser.
-But in some ways, that’s point: Finding a narrower focus that’s better for a core group of users.
+Yes, it’s puny compared to the more than 1 billion users Google’s Chrome browser boasts.
+But in some ways, that’s point: finding a narrower focus that’s better for a core group of users.

 “What we’re gradually doing is polishing the browser,” von Tetzchner said.
 “We’re aiming for a richness in the browser that you don’t find anywhere else.”

-Despite the long odds it faces, the launch of Vivaldi couldn’t have come at a better time.
-Just as version 1.0 was rolling out, concerns about privacy were exploding as tech giants faced growing questions about their collecting and handling of personal data.
+Despite the long odds Vivaldi faces, the launch couldn’t have come at a better time.
+Just as version 1.0 was rolling out, concerns about privacy were exploding in the public sphere, with tech giants facing growing questions about their collection and handling of personal data.
 Indeed, that issue flared again this week amid revelations that the latest version of the Google Chrome browser would automatically log users in by default.

 By contrast, Vivaldi gathers no personal information and places no cookies to track users on their computer.
-While such data offers a tempting way to monetize users,von Tetzchner insists Vivaldi will never go down that road.
+While such data offers a tempting way to monetize users, von Tetzchner insists Vivaldi will never go down that road.
 Over the past year, the company has also partnered with privacy-focused search engines Qwant and DuckDuckGo.

 “Some of those business models we don’t want to be a part of,” he said.
-“There’s this debate about whether you should you track users or no. We don’t do it, and we don’t think we should.”
+“There’s this debate about whether you should track users or no. We don’t do it, and we don’t think we should.”

-Meanwhile, the company has continued to release a never-ending-stream of updates and constant improvements.
-But the latest round were signficant enough that the team thought it was time to officially apply the 2.0 label.
+Meanwhile, the company has continued to release a never-ending stream of updates and improvements.
+But the latest round was signficant enough that the team thought it time to officially apply the 2.0 label.

 The most notable changes include: